 By Kristen Bacon

+The 2020 election season saw a 100% win rate for state marijuana legalization ballot measures.
 As more states legalize marijuana, the market for cannabis insurance is rapidly expanding.
 Additionally, states are transitioning from legalization to their first sale must faster than ever, as detailed in a recent Marijuana Business Daily article.
-With eleven active adult-use states and four more (Arizona, Montana, New Jersey and South Dakota) voting in November, here are our top tips to prepare for these new opportunities.
+With eleven active adult-use states and four more (Arizona, Montana, New Jersey and South Dakota) that legalized recreational use on November 3, here are our top tips to prepare for these new opportunities.

 New to the Industry?